 Earlier this week I shared my free printable love notes for kids with you.
 I promised a tutorial to create a way to deliver those adorable notes, and it’s here!
 Today I’m sharing how to make a DIY Valentines mailbox with you.
 This is the perfect Dollar Tree Valentine’s decoration because you can leave it out as decor and it serves a fun purpose.
 Your kids won’t be able to wait to get to that mailbox to see what you that day.

-Later this week I’ll share my free printable love notes for your hubby.
 The mailbox that I’m sharing today is one that I made to deliver my husband’s notes in.
+If you’d like to share love notes with your hubby, here’s some free printable love notes to deliver in your own mailbox!
 I made it to match my home decor for the season.
 You can check out the tutorials for the pieces that match this here: a tiered tray set, DIY globe upcycle (a huge hit on Pinterest), and a cute tabletop decoration that you can also use to put love notes and candies in.
 I have a Dollar Tree Valentine’s mailbox as-is for my son that I may change for him, I’m just trying to figure out how to make it different than this one, yet match, and make it boyish.

 Supplies for a Dollar Tree Valentine’s Decoration Mailbox: